COVID-19 TERMS AND CONDITIONS

 If Study Group or the University cancels a program prior to the Student’s start date, Study Group, will refund all monies paid by the Student.

 Cancellation may occur when the Student provides a written notice of cancellation by completing the online cancellation form here.

 12. Study Plan Change

 Upon arrival, the Student will be given a placement examination to assess their English language level.
 The University may also require an assessment in mathematics.
 The results of the assessment tests are used to place the Student into the program and courses that are appropriate for his/her skill level, which may differ from what was indicated on the offer letter.
 As a result, the length of study may be longer than originally anticipated and may require incurring extra costs for which the Student will be responsible.

 12a.
-The Student is required to complete his/her study plan by remaining on campus for consecutive Fall, Spring and Summer terms.
+The Student is required to complete his/her study plan by remaining on campus for consecutive Fall, Spring and Summer semesters.

-Once classes begin, the Student is subject to University Withdrawal Policy.
-All official withdraw requests must be received and reviewed by the Dean of Student Affairs office.
+Once classes begin, the Student is subject to University withdrawal policies as outlined here.
 The Student shall be deemed to have withdrawn from the program when any of the following occurs:

 13a.
 If the above criteria are met, the amount retained to Study Group is the $3,000 tuition fee deposit applied to the Student’s first term.